MinnowWare/CdePkg/README.md

 compatible sourcecode to run as a UEFI POST driver.

-With the growing complexity of firmware due to the requirements for both security and trust and the need for speed in development, use of platform independent sourcecode allows:
+With the growing complexity of firmware due to the requirements for both security and trust and the need for speed in development, use of platform-independent sourcecode allows:
 * reuse of validated C sourcecode (from different origins, e.g. the open source community)[<sup>1</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-1.md)
 * crossdevelopment of complex firmware code on non-UEFI platforms with superb build and debug capabilities
-* use static code analysis tools[<sup>2</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-2.md)
+* use of static code analysis tools[<sup>2</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-2.md)
-* allow appraisal of the source code quality by human professionals[<sup>3</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-3.md)
+* appraisal of the source code quality by human professionals[<sup>3</sup>](https://github.com/MinnowWare/CdePkg/blob/master/footnotes/footnote-3.md)

-Since the UEFI "OS" interface (DXE/SHELL/SMM and PEI) can be accessed directly by the compiler translated sourcecode and UEFI provides an independent set of functions, macros and type definitions, ANSI C and UEFI "OS" specific sourcecode can  coexist seamlessly.
+Since the UEFI "OS" interface (DXE/SHELL/SMM and PEI) can be accessed directly by the compiler-translated sourcecode and UEFI provides an independent set of functions, macros and type definitions, ANSI C and UEFI "OS" specific sourcecode can coexist seamlessly.
 This allows a functional ANSI C prototype to adjust successively to real world driver requirements in the UEFI environment.
 A UEFI SHELL application might be an intermediate step for this process if the target is a DXE or SMM driver.

 In case, external UEFI libraries (created by the EDK build process) are not used in a particular UEFI driver (and therefore the *Library Constructor* process is not needed), a UEFI driver can be translated in the VS2019 build environment, which is much faster than the EDK build process (the driver's binary is not placed in the BIOS image, of course).

-*But the creation of syntactically correct sourcecode, using the luxurious auto completion and mouse hover actions also for UEFI specific type definitions, enhances the development process notably.*
+*The creation of syntactically correct sourcecode, using the luxurious auto completion and mouse hover actions also for UEFI specific type definitions, enhances the development process notably.*